-The Mizrach compass is designed to help you know which direction to pray.
+The Mizrach compass is designed to help you know in which direction Jewish people pray.
 Technically, it plots the location of the Kodesh Hakodashim (31° 46' 40.8" N, 35° 14' 7.44" E), which is near the Kotel (Western Wall) in Jerusalem.
 It then uses your current longitude, latitude plus the built in digital compass to point you in that direction.

 When you are in the vicinity of the right location, the word "Mizrach," which means east, will light up.
 You know you are getting close to pointing towards Mizrach when the blue arrow is facing the word Mizrach.